oldfatcrab/PSYCH101/README.md

         - the neurons that work through acetylcholine get ruined with Alzheimer's
     - also involved in learning and memory

-- Endorphines
+- Endorphins
     - involved in pain regulation
-    - when injured, the body naturally releases these endorphines which allow you to handle a lot more pain
+    - when injured, the body naturally releases these endorphins which allow you to handle a lot more pain
     - heroine and morphine mimic this neurotransmitter

 ### <a name="2b3"></a>How Drugs Affect Neurotransmitters